-iCloud: The ultimate guide
+Organize your digital life: Get to know iCloud!

 How to use iCloud Photo Library

-iCloud Photo Library is available to anyone running iOS 8.3 or later. iCloud Photo Library keeps your entire photo and video library in sync between any iPhones, iPads, and Macs you own.
+iCloud Photo Library is available to anyone with an iPhone or an iPad. iCloud Photo Library keeps your entire photo and video library in sync between any iPhones, iPads, and Macs you own.
 This is done through the Photos for iOS and Photos for Mac apps.
-Create an album on your iPhone, it's instantly synced to your Mac, and vice versa. iCloud Photo Library can also help you free up tremendous amounts of storage space on your iPhone or iPad by streaming photos and videos instead of physically downloading them.
+Create an album on your iPhone, it's instantly synced to your Mac, and vice versa. iCloud Photo Library can also help you free up tremendous amounts of storage space on your best iPhone or iPad by streaming photos and videos instead of physically downloading them.
 A great compromise for anyone who wants the best of both worlds.

 How to use iCloud Photo Sharing and My Photo Stream